codr7/eli-java/README.md

 ```
 `'bar`

-When `let` is used to override an outer binding, the value is
+`let` may be used to locally override an existing binding.
-only overridden in the current call stack and restored on exit.

 ```
 (var foo 'foo)